qthequartermasterman/fallout-houston-campaign/docs/Background/geography/vaults.md

 technologies and the construction of a fleet of rockets to be used for future missions.
 The Vault was discovered inhabited and forced open after a test flight for their upcoming manned Epsilon V rocket was shot down by Pirates.

+## Vault 26 - The Failed Demise of the Oil Barons

+<geotag
+  latitude=29.78614512303396
+  longitude=-95.6260280230662
+  icon="VAULT"
+  name="Vault 26"
+/>

+- Purpose: Vault 26 was commissioned by leaders of the pre-war energy companies, including Poseidon Energy, Red Rocket, Womb-ee's.
+As Vault-Tec's leadership strongly opposed those the leadership of those companies, and sought to simply take control of their assets after the war, they spitefully (and secretly) designed Vault 26 to fail.
+The Vault was designed to be a "luxury" Vault, but a few days after Nuclear Armageddon, the air filters would "malfunction", cease scrubbing the air, and instead fill the Vault with the now-toxic atmosphere outside the Vault (as the many nearby nuclear power plants and oil yards would surely be nuclear strike targets).
+The vault door was also rigged to fail, being impossible to open after the life support failed, permitting no escape.
+- Experience: For the few days when the Vault functioned, the residents' experience was luxurious, vestiges of which remain to this day.
+After the life support systems failed, however, the vault broke out into pandemonium and hysteria.
+Most residents succumbed to radiation  sickness within days to weeks.
+Many died in the panic as infighting broke out.
+About two dozen of the residents survived, but were transformed  into ghouls, including [Leonard Petrovich](oilbarons.md#leonard-petrovich).
+After several months, the survivors managed to hack their way  out of the vault, and escaped what would have otherwise been their tomb.
+- Status: The Vault laid dormant for some time after the survivors' escape.
+On the fifth anniversary of the Great War, however, the survivors, who by this point had re-established control of many of the pre-war energy sources including the nearby oil yards and nuclear power plants, had the vault destroyed, and built a monument to their survival on the site.
+The monument, a massive oil derrick, was built to be visible from miles away, and was a symbol of the Oil Barons' power and resilience.
+The Oil Barons have since expanded their influence, and have become a major power in the region.
+- Location: The Oil Barons' monument is located in the core of the [Energy Corridor](neighborhoods.md#energy-corridor), just west of Houston.
+It is within walking distance of Helios Tower.

 ## Vault 37 - Geodesic Terrarium Experiment

 <geotag